epfl-ada/ada-2022-project-hotchocolate/README.md

    - functions' files
  - Plots (folder)
    - plots' files
+ - generated (folder with csv data generated for the postif and negatifs words analysis)
  - todo_ideas
  - map
    - files for rendering the interactive map